 The Inissia is clearly the cheaper option of the two.
 It’s one of, if not the most affordable Nespresso machine, mostly thanks to the plastic build.
 There isn’t an integrated Aeroccino frother model, but you can buy an Aeroccino separately.

 In terms of value, my vote goes to Nespresso Citiz, despite the higher price point.
-I like the more durable built and the large water tank.
+I like the more durable build and the large water tank.
 But, if you’re on a strict budget, Inissia is also a reliable choice.
 After all, both machines use the same pods and technology, which means you’ll have the same espresso flavor.

-The price of Nespresso machines can vary based on the manufacturer and retailer (especially across Amazon), so check around for the best price.
+Note: The price of Nespresso machines can vary based on the manufacturer and retailer (especially across Amazon), so check around for the best price.

 Brewing Technology and Drink Options